Dome Iconography

 Jesus Blesses Us – and His Creation: This truth is manifest specifically in the holding of his hand in the form of bestowing a blessing.
 The blessing is a reminder of his blessing of the Apostles, “Peace be with you. ’’when He came into their midst after the Resurrection (Jn.
 20).
 Not only does He come to bless us, but as Pantocrator He blesses all of creation.
 His glory illumines creation as the sun brings the light of day to the world.
 The divine presence, through the saving work of Christ, and the grace of the Holy Spirit renders God as present ’everywhere’ and ’filling all things’.

 Jesus Will Come Again: The second Sunday preceding Great Lent reminded us of the coming of Christ again – in glory – to judge the living and the dead.
 (Nicene Creed) As we live in the age when humankind is being transformed by Christ through His Incarnation, and His saving Death and Resurrection, so also are we reminded that this process of transformation is brought to completion by His grace.
-Appropriately, on this Second Sunday of Great Lent, we are reminded of this through the exemplary teachings of St. Gregory Palamas, who helps us to better understand this dome9Isaiahtransformation as ‘theosis’.
+Appropriately, on this Second Sunday of Great Lent, we are reminded of this through the exemplary teachings of St. Gregory Palamas, who helps us to better understand this transformation as ‘theosis’.
 As St. Athanasius affirmed in his work, On the Incarnation, ‘God became man so that man might become God.’
 So we see that by Christ’s saving work, we are ‘becoming God’ – that the likeness of God stamped on our persons and sealed in the Spirit is growing ever more perfectly in our lives if we follow Christ in our spiritual walk.
 Likewise, an ‘hour will come’ when then Christ will come again in glory, the dead shall be raised, and He will gather us – for the Last Judgment.
 The book of the Gospels (or sometimes portrayed as the Book of Life) in the icon, is sometimes painted with an inscription to this effect.

 There is much more that can be said of this icon, and it will be for us a continuing reminder of this time, and us as a people whom God has blessed with His presence, His saving ministry, the Holy Mysteries leading to salvation and sanctification.
 May He be glorified in our hearts – and may we radiate his image in our own lives!